jkrauska/tech-notes/docker-dhclient.md

 Getting dhclient to work inside docker is oddly difficult.

-* You need to give extended privileges to this container: use *--privileged*
+- You need to give extended privileges to this container: use *--privileged*
-* By default every time docker starts, you get a new mac address, you can fix this using lxc hooks ** You need to run the client and daemon in lxc mode (since docker 1)
+- By default every time docker starts, you get a new mac address, you can fix this using lxc hooks
+  - You need to run the daemon and client in lxc mode (since docker 1)
-*** /etc/default/docker: DOCKER_OPTS="-e lxc"
+    - Daemon: /etc/default/docker: DOCKER_OPTS="-e lxc"
-*** docker run -e lxc
+    - Client: docker run -e lxc ...
-** You have to work around app armor not wanting you to run dhclient -- cp /sbin/dhclient /usr/sbin/dhclient
+  - You have to work around app armor not wanting you to run dhclient -- *cp /sbin/dhclient /usr/sbin/dhclient* (ugh)

 Putting it all together in to a simple run.sh script.